aimhigherweb/iec_website/content/what-we-do/myopia-control.md

 It was initially thought that as atropine drops paralyse the focusing muscles of the eye, this was the reason for the myopia control.
 Our understanding now suggests that the atropine molecule affects a receptor in the choroid or sclera of the eye (the vascular and structural layers of the eyeball), signalling to the eye not to continue to elongate.
 This mechanism is still being studied.

-Atropine drops need to be instilled nightly and can be combined with Ortho-K therapy to maximise the myopia control effect.
+Atropine drops need to be instilled nightly and can be combined with ortho-K therapy to maximise the myopia control effect.
 Visual and general side-effects are highly unlikely at 0.02%.
 Atropine drops will need to be specially formulated at a compounding pharmacy as they are not readily available at concentrations below 0.5%.

 ##### Soft contact lenses

 Certain types of soft contact lenses have been used and developed to control myopia.
-Multifocal soft contact lenses are typically used by people over 40 yo to improve their near vision.
-These have a similar peripheral area of steepening on the lens like Ortho-K, although at a lower level (maximum +3D, whereas the ortho-K example above shows a +8D difference!).
+Multifocal soft contact lenses are typically used by people over 40 to improve their near vision.
+These have a similar peripheral area of steepening on the lens like ortho-K, although at a lower level (maximum +3.00 D, whereas the ortho-K example above shows a +8.00 D difference!).
 As a result, when these soft contacts have been used by young patients, studies have only reported a modest range decreased progression of 29-45% .
 Specialised soft contact lenses called MiSight (Coopervision) have been designed by a research team in New Zealand specifically with myopia control in mind, and have been TGA approved for the indication of controlling myopia progression.
 These lenses show a 40% reduction in myopia progression.
-If Ortho-K lenses are not suitable, these soft contact lenses may be discussed by your optometrist as an alternative option, and may be used in conjunction with atropine drops.
+If ortho-K lenses are not suitable, these soft contact lenses may be discussed by your optometrist as an alternative option, and may be used in conjunction with atropine drops.

 ##### Spectacle lens options